-- (a) identify risks associated with parts, components, systems or services provided by suppliers; - (b) manage risks to the vehicle coming from service providers providing connectivity functions or services that a vehicle may rely on, this may include for example cloud providers, telecom providers, internet providers and authorised aftermarket service providers; - (c) ensure contracted suppliers and/or service providers are able to evidence how they have managed risks associated with them.
-The processes may include consideration of validation or testing requirements that may be used to evidence that risks are appropriately managed; - (d) delegate relevant requirements to relevant departments or sub-organisations of the manufacturer, in order to manage risks identified.
+- identify risks associated with parts, components, systems or services provided by suppliers; - (b) manage risks to the vehicle coming from service providers providing connectivity functions or services that a vehicle may rely on, this may include for example cloud providers, telecom providers, internet providers and authorised aftermarket service providers; - (c) ensure contracted suppliers and/or service providers are able to evidence how they have managed risks associated with them.
+The processes may include consideration of validation or testing requirements that may be used to evidence that risks are appropriately managed: - (d) delegate relevant requirements to relevant departments or sub-organisations of the manufacturer, in order to manage risks identified.

-It is noted that it is possible to put requirements on Tier1 suppliers and to require they cascade it to Tier2 suppliers.
+It is noted that it is possible to put requirements on Tier1 suppliers and to require they cascade it to Tier 2 suppliers.
 However, it may be difficult for a manufacturer to cascade requirements further down in the supply chain (especially legally binding requirements).

-(e) ISO/SAE 21434 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-06-10], [RQ-07-04], [RC-07-05].
+- (e) ISO/SAE 21434 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-06-10], [RQ-07-04], [RC-07-05]. - (f) ISO PAS 5112.

-- (f) Contractual agreements in place or evidence of such agreements; - (g) Evidenced arguments for how their processes will ensure suppliers / service providers will be considered in the risk assessment process; - (h) Procedures/Methods of sharing information on risk between suppliers and manufacturers; - (i) Existing solutions / contracts like ISMS (Information Security Management System) regulation can be used for evidence.
+- (fg) Contractual agreements in place or evidence of such agreements; - (gh) Evidenced arguments for how their processes will ensure suppliers / service providers will be considered in the risk assessment process; - (hi) Procedures/Methods of sharing information on risk between suppliers and manufacturers; - (ij) Existing solutions / contracts like ISMS (Information Security Management System) regulation can be used for evidence.
 This may be evidenced by certificates based on ISO/IEC 27001 or TISAX (Trusted Information Security Assessment eXchange).

-The requirement should be considered unfulfilled if one of the following statements is true
+$The\ requirement\ should\ be\ considered\ unfulfilled\ if\ one\ of\ the\ following\ statements\ is\ true$

-1. Relevant contracts with suppliers and service providers do not have cyber security requirements.
+Relevant contracts with suppliers and service providers do not have cyber security requirements.